About Us

 Our Mission

-To connect people and nature in deep and transformative ways, for the health and wellness of people, community, and the Earth.
+To connect people and nature in deep and transformative ways, for the wellness and healing of people, community, and the Earth.

 We Value

-• Sharing in community, for we learn and thrive in association with others
+Sharing in community, for we learn and thrive in relationship with others

-• Indigenous knowledge, for its wisdom born of deep experience over time; and scientific knowledge, for opening new ways of seeing nature’s wonders
+Multiple ways of knowing, as accessed from our heads, our bodies, and our hearts.
+We welcome Indigenous knowledge -- for its wisdom born of deep experience over time; and scientific knowledge -- for opening new ways of seeing nature’s wonders

-• The spiritual essence that suffuses the world, extending beyond any specific religious framework
+The spiritual essence that infuses the world, extending beyond any specific religious framework

 Our Board